The Grass-Fed Milk Story

 Since TMR diets deliver more energy (due to more starch in their diets), cows typically produce more lactose than grass-fed milk [6].
 (Good news for you lactose intolerant lads out there!)
 However other factors like season and lactation stage do seem to affect lactose content as well.

 There are differences between grass-fed and conventional milk, but how that translates into human health will require more research.
 Grass-fed milk is definitely more expensive, but considering how hard it is to find healthy foods nowadays, why not give it a try when you come across it?
-Also, be sure to check where the milk comes from if you can.
+Also, be sure to check where the milk comes from.